saqlain-tahir-qbatch/hactoberfest/README.md

 # hactoberfest
 This is open source project
-Hello, I have created this project for contribution in Hactoberfest Challange.
+Hello there!, I have created this project for contribution in Hactoberfest Challange.